-DO-ROAM (Data and Ontology driven Route-finding Of Activity-oriented Mobility1) is a web service with an interactive frontend that extends OpenStreetMap by an ontology-based search for located activities and opening hours do-roam.
-The service is driven by a set of different OWL ontologies that have been aligned to each other using the Falcon matching tool HuQu-08.
+DO-ROAM (Data and Ontology driven Route-finding Of Activity-oriented Mobility1) is a web service with an interactive frontend that extends OpenStreetMap by an ontology-based search for located activities and opening hours [7].
+The service is driven by a set of different OWL ontologies that have been aligned to each other using the Falcon matching tool [23].
 The user interface of the DO-ROAM web frontend offers multilingual labels, which are maintained in close connection to the underlying ontologies.

-Porting DO-ROAM to DOL would allow for coherently representing the aligned ontologies as one distributed OSM, and it would allow for maintaining the user interface labels as annotations inside the ontology.
+Porting DO-ROAM to DOL would enable the coherent representation of the aligned ontologies as one distributed OMS, and it would enable the maintenance of the user interface labels as annotations inside the ontology.